 Windowed fire agate rough has had much of the excess chalcedony, quartz and rhyolite host rock (matrix) removed and the fire exposed for viewing purposes.
 This cleanup and exposure of the fire will vary from only a small view into the stone to a full exposure and polishing to give the best view possible.

 High grade fire agate rough is the most desirable and also the most expensive fire agate rough available.
-Often the brilliant fire layers on this type of rough are near the surface of the stone which makes for a much easier gemstone cutting process.
+Often the brilliant fire layers on this type of rough are near the surface of the stone which makes for a much easier gemstone cutting process, although care has to be taken not to damage the fire layer.

 Best wishes and happy Fire Agate Carving!